Unity Software Additional Terms

 You may access the online forums and the Unity Answers knowledge base through the Site.
 You may also email firstname.lastname@example.org for assistance with your seats.
 Technical support may be offered by Unity at its sole discretion as described on the Unity website.
 You acknowledge and agree that Unity has no obligation under this Agreement to provide patches, updates, new releases or new versions of the Unity Software.

-Subscriptions for the Unity Software will remain in effect for the initial subscription period (which has a minimum commitment of 12 months), and thereafter such subscription will automatically renew in accordance with your original payment terms (e.g., monthly or prepaid annually) at the then-current list price for such plan, or as otherwise agreed with Unity, unless you renew the subscription for a new subscription term or terminate and cancel it as described in Section 7 of the Unity Terms of Service.
+Subscriptions for the Unity Software will remain in effect for the initial subscription period, and thereafter such subscription will automatically renew in accordance with your original payment frequency and commitment period at the then-current list price for such plan, or as otherwise authorized by Unity, unless you select a different available renewal option (i.e., payment frequency and/or commitment period) in your account (for subscriptions purchased online), otherwise change or renew your subscription plan, or terminate and cancel it as described in Section 7 of the Unity Terms of Service prior to the end of your current commitment period.
 For clarity, subscriptions for the Unity Software are not cancelable during the applicable subscription term and are non-refundable.
 Upon termination, you must at Unity’s option either promptly delete and destroy or return to Unity all copies of the Unity Software in your possession or control.

 Paid in full, perpetual seats will remain in effect unless earlier terminated in accordance with the Agreement.